ewildingLI/docutest/Readme.md

 This repository is used to find out if [github](https://github.com) can be used for hosting Documentation.
 Adding some text, so that there is a change.
 And adding more text.

+When using Bandicam for the first time, don't forget to buy a license.

 **Required features**

 - [ ] Video and GIF support